benbaptist/minecraft-wrapper/documentation/helpers.rst

     :returns: sub list of arguments

--  getjsonfile(filename, directory=".", encodedas="UTF-8")

-    Read a json file and return its contents as a dictionary.

-    :Args:
-        :filename: filename without extension.
-        :directory: by default, wrapper script directory.
-        :encodedas: the encoding

-    :returns:
-        :if successful: a dictionary
-        :if unsuccessful:  None/{}
-        :File not found: False (any requested directory would be created)

 -  getfileaslines(filename, directory=".")

     Reads a file with lines and turns it into a list containing